tokio-rs/website/content/tokio/tutorial/spawning.md

 If a single piece of data must be accessible from more than one task concurrently, then it must be shared using synchronization primitives such as `Arc`.

+Note that the error message talks about the argument type *outliving* the `'static` lifetime.
+This terminology can be rather confusing because the `'static` lifetime lasts until the end of the program, so if it outlives it, don't you have a memory leak?
+The explanation is that it is the *type*, not the *value* that must outlive the `'static` lifetime, and the value may be destroyed before its type is no longer valid.

+When we say that a value is `'static`, all that means is that it would not be incorrect to keep that value around forever.
+This is important because the compiler is unable to reason about how long a newly spawned task stays around, so the only way it can be sure that the task doesn't live too long is to make sure it may live forever.

+The link in the info-box above uses the terminology "bounded by `'static`" rather than "its type outlives `'static`" or "the value is `'static`" for `T:
+'static`.
+These all mean the same thing, and are different from "annotated with `'static`" as in `&'static T`.

 ## `Send` bound